junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 Many tests will lead to __data snooping bias__,since multiple testing can increase number of false positives that mistakenly reject null hypothesis of no cointegration.

 We first estimate optimal number of lags that we need to specify for Johansen test.
-For both tests (plus Engle-Granger test), we assume the cointegrated series (spread) may have intercept $\neq$ 0 but no trend.
+For both tests (plus Engle-Granger test), we assume the cointegrated series (spread) may have intercept $$\neq$$ 0 but no trend.

 ```python
 def compute_pair_metrics(security, candidates):